ch1ru/batoid-phylogeny-blog/README.md

 # batoid-phylogeny-blog

-Code repository for phylogenetics tutorial on reconstructing batoid phylogeny.
+Code repository for phylogenetics tutorial on reconstructing batoid phylogeny with IQ-Tree.

 > [!NOTE]
 > Purely for educational purposes, not an authoritative source about batoid evolution or phylogenetics.